mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ## MCr1.5 per ton (after adding the extra five and any other modifications

-## that change size) and need power and fuel equal to 10% of the ship’s
+## that change size) and need power and fuel equal to 10% of the ship's

 ## tonnage multiplied by the hop rating used